-CARA Creation Date: 09-Dec-2021 Activity: Other Activity Name: Year 3 - The Times Are Changing Activity Scope: This generic template is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
+CARA Creation Date: 19-Nov- Activity: Other Activity Name: Year 3 - The Times Are Changing Activity Scope: This generic template is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
 The CARA planner must be used in conjunction with this guideline for the specific school context, considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
-Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline must comply with the requirements of all CARA guidelines appropriate to the activity.
-For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
-For activities conducted off-site, schools must comply with the School excursions and international school study tours procedure.
-For activities conducted as part of representative school sport programs, schools should consult with Queensland School Sport.
-Use the CARA risk matrix (located on the CARA planner) to determine the inherent risk level of the activity before any control measures are put in place.
-Guidelines: https://education.gld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Students will examine continuity and change that has occurred in their local environment by: Investigate local history.
-Participate in a walk around the local community taking photographs on iPads of continuity and change that is evident.
-Completing a photo matching activity.
-Preparing a piece of writing demonstrating learning.
-Preparing a digit presentation detailing continuity and change in their community.
-Inherent Risk Level: Medium Inherent Risk Level Description: Some chance of an incident and injury requiring first aid Start Date: Monday, 24 January, 2022 End Date: Friday, 09 December, 2022 On School Grounds: No Is parental permission required for this activity?
+Depending on the scope of this activity, other risk assessments may be required when planning Curriculum activities encompassing more than one CARA guideline must comply with the requirements of all CARA guidelines appropriate to the activity.
+For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA responsible to the conducted off-site, schools must comply with the School excursions and international school study tours procedure. vith the School excursions and For activities conducted as part of representative school sport programs, schools should consult with Queensland School Sport . er) to determine the inherent risk level of e.
+Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Students will examine continuity and change that has occurred in their local environment by: - Investigate local history Participate in a walk around the local community taking photographs on iPads of continuity and change that is evident Completing a photo matching activity Preparing a piece of writing demonstrating learning Preparing a digit presentation detailing continuity and change in their community.
+Inherent Risk Level: Medium Inherent Risk Level Description: Some chance of an incident and injury requiring first aid Start Date: Tuesday, 28 January, 2025 End Date: Friday, 12 December, 2025 On School Grounds: No Is parental permission required for this activity?
 Yes